experimaestro/experimaestro-ir/docs/source/letor/optimization.rst

 The devices configuration allow to select both the device to use for computation and the way to use it (i.e. multi-gpu settings).

-.. autoxpmconfig:: xpmir.letor.devices.Device
+.. autoxpmconfig:: xpmir.learning.devices.Device

-.. autoxpmconfig:: xpmir.letor.devices.CudaDevice
+.. autoxpmconfig:: xpmir.learning.devices.CudaDevice

 Schedulers